DIY Vegan Peppermint Toothpaste

 >>>You can also make a toothpaste powder by only using the dry ingredients.
 Just dip a wet brush in the powder and brush away!

-All ingredients can be purchased in a Natural Foods Bulk store or in glass containers.
-Reuse a small glass jar with a screw on lid.
+All ingredients can be purchased in a Natural Foods Bulk store in large quantities or in glass containers.
+The amount of packaging is way less and the number of ingredients will last you years instead of months like a single tube of toothpaste.
+Reuse a small glass jar with a screw-on lid.
 Sanitize it before you use, by carefully boiling it in hot water.

 Here’s a closer look at some of the most concerning toothpaste additives:

 What it is: Titanium dioxide is an inorganic chemical compound added as a colorant to make toothpaste white.

 Why it’s harmful: While most studies have concluded that titanium dioxide is safe for topical use on the skin since it isn’t absorbed, there haven’t been studies to determine if it is absorbed by the mucous membranes in the mouth.
 According to the Environmental Working Group, there is concern about inhalation of titanium dioxide, because it may be carcinogenic and could cause nonreproductive-organ-system toxicity.